davidudo/alx-low_level_programming/0x0B-malloc_free/README.md

 ## Concepts

-For this project, we expect you to look at this concept:
+For this project, I looked at this concept:
 - [Automatic and dynamic allocation, malloc and free](https://alx-intranet.hbtn.io/concepts/62)

 ## Resources